Soft or flexible plastics are items that can easily be scrunched in your hand, such as plastic wrap.

 Find a recycler

-Plastic wrap and shrink films have traditionally been difficult to recycle, due to limitations with sorting, cleaning and collecting systems.
-But new technology enables these materials to be recycled, preventing this resource from being illegally burnt or going to landfill where it persists for many years.
-Manufacturing plastics from recycled materials also uses 30% of the energy required to make virgin plastic products from fossil fuels, which is a big saving for the environment.
+Soft plastics have traditionally been difficult to recycle, due to limitations with sorting, cleaning and collecting systems.
+But new technology and infrastructure is enabling more opportunities for these materials to be recycled, preventing this resource from going to landfill where it can persist for up to 1,000 years.
+Manufacturing plastics from recycled materials also uses less energy than is required to make virgin plastic products from fossil fuels, which is a big saving for the environment.

 What Happens When It's Recycled?